phantomsatsuki/yanfei-guide/yanfei-guide.md

 The choices for Cup and Hat are usually undisputed.
 In general, you want to evenly distribute each stat that contributes to damage output.
 DMG Bonus and CRIT stats are hard to come by, so they are the preferred choices for the slots that can get them.
 Although, since Yanfei has so many sources of DMG Bonus, there might be a case for an ATK Cup if its substats are much better than your Pyro Cup, but it really depends on the actual piece you have.

 For the Sands choice, it depends on what your Yanfei does for your team.
-- **Melt, Vaporize:** Prefer **Elemental Mastery** Sands.
+- **Melt, Vaporize ("Amp" build):** Prefer **Elemental Mastery** Sands.
 It has slightly better damage output, especially if you use an ATK% weapon and have Bennett buff your ATK further.
 However, **ATK** Sands still has a chance to pull ahead if it has much better substats.
-- **Overload, Reverse Melt, Mono Pyro, etc:** Use **ATK** Sands.
+- **Overload, Reverse Melt, Mono Pyro, etc ("Enabler" build):** Use **ATK** Sands.
 It improves Yanfei's Charged Attack damage, the largest portion of her DPS.
 Even with 1.6 buff, it's still **not recommended to build EM for the Overload build** as it isn't guaranteed that Yanfei will always be the trigger.
 - Regarding **Energy Recharge** Sands, building it on Yanfei is **not worth it**.
-The DMG Bonus from the Elemental Burst is **not big enough** that you need to use it every rotation to do good damage, so you're better off **just improving Yanfei's damage through the actual damage stats**.
+The DMG Bonus from the Elemental Burst is **not big enough** that you need to use it every rotation to do good damage, so you're better off just **improving Yanfei's damage through the actual damage stats**.

 ### Substats
 Crit Rate/Crit Damage > EM > ATK% > ER

 Typical DPS substat priority.
-Since the substats are subject to heavy RNG, **Energy Recharge** is useful to have, but ATK% and Elemental Mastery are still preferred. **Ignore Elemental Mastery if you don't Melt or Vaporize.**
+Energy Recharge is good if you can go from ulting **every other** rotation to ulting **every** rotation, but otherwise prefer the damage stats. **Ignore Elemental Mastery if you don't Melt or Vaporize.**

 ### Set Bonus
 |Artifact Set  |   |